How to Tell What Motherboard You Have

 Advertisements

-You can open Windows System information by searching for it from the Start menu, or by running “msinfo32.exe” from the run app.
+You can open Windows System information by searching for it from the Start menu.
+Alternatively, you can run “msinfo32.exe” from the run app.
 I decided to choose to search for it as you can see here:

 CPU-Z